Deoband Assembly constituency

-Deoband is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
+Deoband Assembly constituency is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
 It is a part of the Saharanpur district and one of five assembly constituencies in the Saharanpur Lok Sabha constituency.
 Since 2008, this assembly constituency is numbered 5 amongst 403 constituencies.
 Prior to 2008, when the "Delimitation of Parliamentary and Assembly Constituencies Order, 2008" came into effect, this constituency was number 400.

 On 16 March 2017, newly elected MLA Brijesh Singh announced he intended to rename the constituency Dev-vrand.

 Wards / Areas

 The Deoband assembly constituency comprises the following Wards / areas.